 Sally Blunt and her Mini - Women buying more classic cars than ever before

-Our research shows there has been a boost in the number of female classic car owners which has shown a rise of 40 percent with female drivers predicted to account for 11 percent of the market by the end of 2016.
+Our research shows there has been a boost in the number of female classic car owners, with female drivers predicted to account for 11% of the market by the end of 2016.

 Our research of over 1025 women and 55 000 policies revealed that 21% of women’s driving factor of ownership was nostalgia, followed by 19% who said they were encouraged by friends and family members and 17% who saw it as a good investment.

 During our research we requested female enthusiasts to send us their classic car stories for us to share.
 A large number of women responded and were excited to share their stories and meet fellow female enthusiasts.

 Sally Blunt is one of the classic car owners who shared her story with us below: